vlang/v/vlib/term/README.md

 //clears the entire terminal and leaves a blank one term.clear()

-// colors the output following the given color, replace <color> with a color of your choice term.<color>(string)
+// colors the output following the given color, replace <color> with a color of your choice; the available colors are: black,blue,yellow,green,cyan,gray term.<color>(string)

 // Transforms the given string into bold text